H1Jam/Bind/README.md

 void myButtonClicked() {
     // Your custom logic when the button is clicked
-    //For example toggle a LED:
+    // For example toggle a LED:
     led_is_on = !led_is_on;
     digitalWrite(ledPin, led_is_on);
 }